 The day of the competition, contestants are encouraged to bring with them snacks and/or lunch to the contest site, as they may not be able to leave the contest site until the contest is finished.
 Contestant lunches are not provided by SkillsUSA Michigan, but may be provided by the contest technical committee.

 SkillsUSA Michigan will provide transportation from the official conference hotels to most contests on Saturday.
 A schedule will be enclosed in your chapter registration packet.

 State Officer Application

 Being a State Officer is one of the highest honors a student can achieve in SkillsUSA Michigan.
-If you have a student who wants to run for a state office, please have them complete and submit the State Officer Application by March 1, 2021.
+If you have a student who wants to run for a state office, please have them complete and submit the State Officer Application by the deadline.

 State-wide Food Sculpture Contest

 SkillsUSA supports community service activities and the State Officers are sponsoring a State-wide Food Sculpture Contest.
-Documentation is due April 1, 2021.
 Winning schools will be recognized at the State Conference.

 Special Accommodations Request Form